KangOxford/AlphaTrade/gym_exchange/data_orderbook_adapter/README.md

     * e.g. some order is partly cancelled outside the price level
   * `SignalPorcessor` is a class used to ensure the trading signals is right by executing the trading signals and then get the orderbook and then compare the generated orderbook with the l2 data.

-3 `encoder.py` is used for transfer the `trading signals` into `order flows`, the later is the machine readable for the package `orderbook/jaxob`
+3 `encoder.py` is used for transfer the `trading signals` into `order flows`, the later is machine-readable for the package `orderbook/jaxob`
   * `decoder = Decoder(**DataPipeline()()); encoder = Encoder(decoder); Ofs = encoder()`